ixpantia/faucet/site/docs/en/getting_started.md

 2. Save the above code in a file named `app.R`.

-3. Start Faucet in the same directory as your Shiny app:
+3. Start faucet in the same directory as your Shiny app:

 ```bash
 faucet
 ```

-Faucet will automatically detect the Shiny app and deploy it.
+faucet will automatically detect the Shiny app and deploy it.

 4. Open your web browser and navigate to [http://127.0.0.1:3838](http://127.0.0.1:3838) to see your Shiny app in action.